carterkozak/stringbuilder-encoding-performance/README.md

 ## Running

-You can run the benchmaks from the command line with:
+You can run the benchmarks from the command line with:

+`./gradlew jmh`

+Or build a jmh jar (based on instructions from the [jmh-gradle-plugin](https://github.com/melix/jmh-gradle-plugin)) which produces `build/libs/stringbuilder-encoding-performance-jmh.jar`:

-`./gradlew run`
+`./gradlew jmhJar`

 Alternatively via the main method in your IDE.